aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-circuit-tester/README.md

 ---

 ## Status
-- Single-channel circuit validation: **Implemented and in active use**
+- Single-channel circuit validation: **Implemented and in actively used in Production QC**
 - Dual-channel circuit tester: **Under development**